MicrosoftDocs/bot-docs/articles/includes/deploy/snippet-ARM-new-resource-group.md

 This step can take a few minutes to complete.

 > [!IMPORTANT]
-> **Web App Bot** and **Bot Channels Registration** will be deprecated but existing resources will continue to work.Bots created with a version 4.13.0 or later template will generate an Azure Bot resource.
+> **Web App Bot** and **Bot Channels Registration** will be deprecated but existing resources will continue to work.
+Bots created with a version 4.13.0 or later template will generate an Azure Bot resource.

 | Option   | Description |
 |:---------|:------------|